Share

 When you’re braking, for example, you want to hit it hard, late, but controlled.
 Not sloppy.

-The goal is to load the front tires just enough to bite into the track, without unsettling the whole kart causing excessive weight transfer to the front (typical on when you lose the kart when you’re over the limit).
+The goal is to load the front tires just enough to bite into the track, without unsettling the whole kart causing excessive weight transfer to the front.

 Same with turning — don’t just dirtily turn the wheel.
 Turn smoothly, use your body, and manage the balance of the kart through the corner.